 Missouri Pesticide Collection Program

-From 2012 to 2014, the department's Missouri Pesticide Collection program collected more than 145,000 pounds of unwanted pesticide related wastes.
+The department’s Pesticide Collection Program provides free collection events for farmers and households throughout the state of Missouri to properly dispose of unwanted waste pesticides.
+From 2012 to 2014, the Missouri Pesticide Collection Program conducted 21 events, collecting more than 145,000 pounds of unwanted pesticide related wastes.
 In 2015, the department will again provide Missouri residents with a convenient, free opportunity to properly dispose of pesticides, herbicides, rodenticides and fungicides.

 2015 Collection Event Schedule

 - Portageville: May 30, 2015, at the University of Missouri Fisher Delta Research Center, 147 West State Highway T, Portageville, MO

 - Mt.
 Vernon: June 20, 2015, at the University of Missouri Southwest Research Center, 14548 Highway H, Mount Vernon, MO

 - Higginsville: July 18, 2015, at the Lafayette County Road and Bridge Facility, 19717 Outer Road, Higginsville, MO

 - Owensville: August 15, 2015, at the Owensville Police Department, 109 North Second St, Owensville, MO